Black Cat (Marvel Comics): Publication history

 In 1979, creator Marv Wolfman was looking for a female foil for Spider-Woman.
 He decided to base a character on a Tex Avery cartoon, "Bad Luck Blackie", in which a black cat brought misfortune to anyone in close proximity.
 The Black Cat's costume and appearance were designed by Dave Cockrum.

 When Wolfman changed writing assignments within Marvel Comics to The Amazing Spider-Man, he brought his character with him.
 He and Cockrum made considerable changes to the character and her appearance over this time; the Black Cat intended to debut in Spider-Woman had only her name and powers in common with the one who finally appeared in The Amazing Spider-Man.
 On the bottom of the letters page of The Amazing Spider-Man #194 (July 1979), a thumbnail of the intended cover for Spider-Woman #9 (December 1978) appears along with a rejected cover for The Amazing Spider-Man #194.
 Wolfman said in an interview:I didn't plan Black Cat to be in Spidey.
 I created her for Spider-Woman (look at the letter column of the first B.C. story and you'll see).
 I then decided to leave Spider-Woman and moved her over.
 So, I never even thought of Catwoman when I did her.
 I got the idea for her from a Tex Avery cartoon, Bad Luck Blackie".
 Black Cat's first comic book appearance was drawn by Amazing Spider-Mans (at that time) regular penciller Keith Pollard.
+For her first couple decades the Black Cat was primarily a supporting character, but she starred in the 8-page story "The Crown Jewel Caper" in Marvel Comics Presents #57 (August 1990), written by Dwight Jon Zimmerman and pencilled by Mike Harris.
+According to Zimmerman, the story did not appear in the issue it was originally scheduled for, and when he asked why it had not been published yet, Marvel Comics Presents's editor Terry Kavanaugh told him that the inker had murdered his wife, in the process spilling blood on the pages he was inking, and consequently the artwork for the story was being held as state's evidence for the murder trial.
+As was his habit, Zimmerman had saved full-size photocopies of the pencilled pages, so the story was re-inked by Josef Rubenstein and published.